PanzerRabid/Getting-and-Cleaning-Data/README.md

 >Finally a Fast Fourier Transform (FFT) was applied to some of these signals producing FrequencyBodyAccelerometer-XYZ, FrequencyBodyAccelerometerJerk-XYZ, FrequencyBodyGyroscope-XYZ, FrequencyBodyAccelerometerJerkMagnitude, FrequencyBodyGyroscopeoMagnitude, FrequencyBodyGyroscopeJerkMagnitude.

-The above information are mostly from features_info.txt within the original zip file only with a little modification to make the code book better fit into the final dataset in my project.
+The above information is mostly from features_info.txt within the original zip file only with a little modification to make the code book better fit into the final dataset in my project.
 I do not own the copyright.